-Table 15 Starting and Stopping the Zyxel Device (continued)
+Table 16 Starting and Stopping the Zyxel Device (continued)

-METHOD DESCRIPTION Using the RESET button If you press the RESET button on the back of the Zyxel Device, the Zyxel Device sets configuration to its default values and then reboots.
-See Section 24.6 on page 219 more information.
+METHOD DESCRIPTION Using the RESET button If you press the RESET button on the back of the Zyxel Device, the Zyxel Device sets the configuration to its default values and then reboots.
+See Section 24.6 on page 226 for more information.
 Note: Some models do not have a RESET button due to feature differences.
+Note.
+Some models do not have a RESET button due to feature différences.
 Disconnecting the power Power off occurs when you turn off the power to the Zyxel Device.
 The Zyxel Device simply turns off.
 It does not stop the system processes or write cached data to local storage.